The

 Conference talks

-- Jesse Hoey Affective Dynamics and Control in Group Processes.
-Presentation of the ICMI workshop on Group Interaction Frontiers in Technology, Denver, CO, October 15, 2018
+- Jesse Hoey talk at the ICMI workshop on Group Interaction Frontiers in Technology in Denver, Colorado on affective dynamics and control in group processes.
+October 15, 2018.

-- Wasif Khan and Jesse Hoey.
-"How Different Identities Affect Cooperation."
-Proc. of the Humaine Association Conference on Affective Computing and Intelligent Interaction, San Antonio, TX, 2017.
+- Wasif Khan and Jesse Hoey talk at the Humaine Association Conference on Affective Computing and Intelligent Interaction in San Antonio, Texas on how different identities affect cooperation.
+October 2017.

 Poster Presentations